-At December 31, 2021, the District Attorney reported a liability (asset) of \$(44,426) for his proportionate share of net pension liability (asset).
-The net pension liability (asset) was measured as of December 31, 2020 and the total pension liability used to calculate the net pension liability (asset) was determined by an actuarial valuation as of that date.
+At December 31, 2022, the District Attorney reported a liability (asset) of \$(111,934) for his proportionate share of net pension liability (asset).
+The net pension liability (asset) was measured as of December 31, 2021 and the total pension liability used to calculate the net pension liability (asset) was determined by an actuarial valuation as of that date.
 The District Attorney's proportion of the net pension liability (asset) was based on a projection of the District Attorney's long-term share of contributions to the pension plan relative to the projected contributions of all participating District Attorney's, actuarially determined.
-At December 31, 2021, the District Attorney's proportion was .025337%, which was an increase of .002433% from his proportion measured as of December 31, 2020.
+At December 31, 2021, the District Attorney's proportion was .023763%, which was a decrease of .001574% from his proportion measured as of December 31, 2020.

-For the year ended December 31, 2021, the District Attorney recognized pension revenue of \$12,466.
-At December 31, 2021, the District Attorney recognized deferred outflows of resources and deferred inflows of resources related to pension from the following:
+For the year ended December 31, 2022, the District Attorney recognized pension expense (benefit) of \$(18,935) plus employer's amortization of change in proportionate share and differences between employer contributions and proportionate share of contributions of \$1,497.
+At December 31, 2022, the District Attorney recognized deferred outflows of resources and deferred inflows of resources related to pension from the following: